Provides information used by the common language runtime to configure applications.

-The following sections describe attributes, child elements, and parent elements.
+The following sections describe child elements and parent elements.

 Specifies that the Windows identity always flows across asynchronous points, regardless of how impersonation was performed.